 To assist proprietors of food businesses in meeting the new legal requirements which came into force in January 2006, the FSA has introduced a simplified food safety management system, SFBB, that they suggest should be promoted to food businesses that need assistance with hazard analysis requirements.

-In 2008/09 we will continue to promote the uptake of this food safety management model within the County of Gwynedd.
+In 2009/10 we will continue to promote the uptake of this food safety management model where applicable within the County of Gwynedd and where resources allow continue to hold training seminars.